Last updated: January 2026

 6. Hopper Fare

-The Hopper fare is a super convenient and low-cost way of getting around London that allows students and the public to ‘hop on’ any London bus or tram for £1.75 and then swap to any other bus or tram for free within an hour of starting their journey.
+The Hopper fare is a super handy and low-cost way of getting around London that allows students and the public to ‘hop on’ any London bus or tram for £1.75 and then switch to any other bus or tram for free within an hour.

 Apps to help you with London travel